 The larger the mattress, the more fabric and fill your sheets, duvets, and protectors require.
 If you’re upgrading sizes, budget for sustainable choices to keep quality high and waste low.

-• Care & fit.
-Check fitted sheet depth for thicker mattresses; eco lines provide detailed size charts like
+Care & fit.
+Check fitted sheet depth for thicker mattresses; eco lines provide detailed size charts like this Parachute guide.

 Going bigger?
 Factor in the cost and footprint of sustainable bedding.